 Garden wedding

 Look for pretty colors, floral prints, and lightweight fabrics.
 This is probably the easiest wedding to dress for, because a garden wedding usually calls for lighter fabrics in any color.
-Florals are so pretty for a wedding!
+Florals are so pretty for a summertime wedding!

 Of course, you can always skip buying a new dress and use a service like Rent the Runway.
 See their garden wedding options here >